Councillor code of conduct

 Corrupt conduct is defined in section 15 of the Crime and Corruption Act 2001.

-If we, the OIA or the Councillor Conduct Tribunal receive a complaint that involves corrupt conduct, it is referred to the Crime and Corruption Commission (CCC) for investigation.
+If we, the OIA or the Councillor Conduct Tribunal receive a complaint that involves corrupt conduct, it is referred to the Crime and Corruption Commission (CCC) for assessment and investigation.

 For more information about making a complaint to the CCC please: